ibm-cloud-docs/account/iam-userid_keys.md

 To edit an API key by using the CLI, enter the following command:

 1. Enter `ibmcloud iam api-key-update NAME [-n NAME] [-d DESCRIPTION]` in your command prompt, specifying the old name, new name, and new description for the key.
-For example:
+For example,:

 ```bash
 ibmcloud iam api-key-update MyCurrentName -n MyNewName -d "the new description of my key"